r-hub/rhub/README.md

 ## Introduction

 The [R-hub builder](https://builder.r-hub.io/) is a multi-platform build and check service for R packages.
-The `rhub` packages uses the R-hub API to connect to the R-hub builder and start package checks on various architectures:
+The `rhub` packages use the R-hub API to connect to the R-hub builder and start package checks on various architectures:
 **Run `R CMD check` on any of the R-hub builder architectures, from R**.